How does the abortion pill work?

 - Mild fever (99-100° F) or chills on the day you take the misoprostol (If you have a fever after the day you take the misoprostol pills, call your doctor or health center right away.)

 Remedy for pains

 • Take pain medication like ibuprofen (Advil or Motrin).
-Don’t take aspirin because it can make your bleeding worse. if you don’t know how does the abortion pill work.
+Don’t take aspirin because it can make your bleeding worse.

 • Put a heating pad or hot water bottle on your belly.